 Once a company’s directors have made the declaration of solvency, the company’s members may wind up the company.
 This is done by way of a members’ voluntary liquidation by passing a special resolution at a meeting of members that the company be wound up in this manner.
 The company’s members must be given at least 21 days’ notice in writing of the meeting.
 For a special resolution to be passed at least 75% members entitled to vote and be present at the meeting must vote in favour of the resolution.

 A special resolution can also be passed if all members sign a written resolution resolving that the company be wound up.
-If the is able to occur it avoids the necessity to convene and give notice of a meeting of members.
+If this is able to occur, it avoids the necessity to convene and give notice of a meeting of members.

 The winding up of the company will commence upon the making of the special resolution by members.